saeedghsh/arrangement/src/NOTES.rst

       [ ] also look into the "constructive geometry", merging and splitting faces locally.

-      [ ] Multiple subdivision intersection (for agents tracking) [ ] allow "rays" and "line segments" in addition to infinit lines to handle it, you can use

       [ ] multi-level of abstraction, wrt functions's priority like the functions could be in 3 groups, [H]igh, [M]iddle, and [L]ow priority and the subdivision would be with 3 levels of abstraction